-Sect. viii.
-And in order that the quantity of lands, hereby reserved and appropriated as aforesaid, may be located, set out and surveyed, for the uses aforesaid; It is hereby enacted by the autho- How the rity aforesaid, That the Supreme Executive Council of this com-surveyed and monwealth shall, and they are hereby enjoined and required, forth-returned. with after the passing of this act, to order and direct the Secretary of the Land-Office, and the said Secretary, upon such their orders and directions, is hereby required and enjoined to issue such and so many warrants, to be directed to the Surveyor-General of the state, requiring him to survey, or cause to be surveyed, for the use of public schools, established or to be established within this state, such and so many tracts of land, with such number of acres in each warrant, as shall be directed by the Supreme Executive Council, in such places, not already appropriated by acts of Assembly to particular uses, nor before located or surveyed by or for private persons, or bodies politic, as shall in the whole amount to sixty thousand acres, and the usual allowance for roads, and no more, and that the Surveyor-General shall receive and enter in his office all such warrants, and issue copies thereof, directed to his deputies in the different counties and districts within the state, and the said deputies shall execute the same, and make returns thereof, and thereupon such proceedings shall be had, and the business thereof shall be conducted in the same manner and form, as in cases of warrants issued, and surveys returned, for and in the names of private persons making applications for and taking up lands, under the laws of the state, in such cases made and provided, excepting only that the warrants to be granted in pursuance hereof shall not be confined to any given number of acres.
+(Section VIII.
+P.L.)
+And in order that the quantity of lands hereby reserved and appropriated as aforesaid may be located, set out and surveyed for the uses aforesaid,

+[Section VI.]
+It is hereby enacted by the authority aforesaid, That the supreme executive council of this commonwealth shall and they are hereby enjoined and required forthwith after the passing of this act to order and direct the secretary of the land office and the said secretary upon such orders and directions is hereby required and enjoined to issue such and so many warrants to be directed to the surveyor-general of the state requiring him to survey or cause to be surveyed for the use of the public schools established or to be established within this state such and so many tracts of land with such number of acres in each warrant as shall be directed by the supreme executive council in such places not already appropriated by acts of assembly to particular uses nor before located or surveyed by or for private persons or bodies politic, as shall in the whole amount to sixty thousand acres and the usual allowance for roads an dno more and that the surveyor-general shall receive and enter into his office all such warrants and issue copies thereof directed to his deputies in the different counties or districts within the state and the said deputies shall execute the same and make returns thereof and thereupon such proceedings shall be had and the business thereof shall be conducted in the same manner and form as in cases of warrants issued and surveys returned for and in the names of private persons making applications for and taking up lands under the laws of the state in such case made and provided, excepting only that the warrants to be granted in pursuance hereof shall not be confined to any given number of acres.

-SECT.
-IX.
-And it is hereby further enacted by the authority afore- The expense said, That all and every the tracts and tract of land hereby directed of hoth surveys to be to be surveyed, as well for the use of the Trustees of Dickinson defrayed by the state.
-College aforesaid, as for the use of public schools, shall be so done at the charge of the state, and the Supreme Executive Council are accordingly authorized to draw orders on the State Treasurer, to pay and defray all charges arising thereupon.
+[Section VII.]
+(Section IX.
+P. L.) And it is hereby further enacted by the authority aforesaid, That all and every the tracts and tract of land hereby directed to be surveyed as well for the use of the trustees of Dickinson College aforesaid as for the use of the public schools shall be so done at the charge of the state and the supreme executive council are accordingly authorized to draw orders on the state treasurer to pay and defray all charges arising thereupon.

-SECT. x.
-And it is hereby further enacted by the authority aforesaid, That the said sixty thousand acres of land, with the usual allowance of six per centum for roads, hereby reserved out of the unappropriated lands of the state, and so as aforesaid directed to be surveyed, set out, located and appropriated, shall be and remain a fund for the endowment of public schools within the several counof the legisties of this state, agreeably to the said forty-fourth section of the constitution of this commonwealth, and shall not otherwise be disconstitution of this commonwealth, and shall not otherwise be disposed of, nor shall the same, or any part thereof, be granted or appropriated to any particular school, but by the acts of the legislature of this state, from time to time, to be made in pursuance of the said provision of the constitution. (q)
+[Section VIII.]
+(Section X. P.L.)
+And it is hereby further enacted by the authority aforesaid, That the said sixty thousand acres of land with the usual allowance of six per centum for roads hereby reserved out of the unappropriated lands of the state and so as aforesaid directed to be surveyed, set out and located and appropriated shall be and remain a fund for the endowment of public schools within the several counties of this state agreeably to the said forty-fourth section of the constitution of this commonwealth and shall not otherwise be disposed of nor shall the same or any part thereof be granted or appropriated to any particular school but by the acts of the legislature of this state from time to time to be made in pursuance of the said provision of the constitution.